BodoBookhagen/isce_setup/install_isce201704_ubuntu1604_for_user.md

-# Setup ISCE on an installed system (bash)
+# Setup ISCE on a Ubuntu system with ISCE installed (bash)
+In a multi-user environment, ISCE may already be installed and setup.
+These steps describe how to make these available to other users on that system.
 ```
 cd ~
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 Use default installation location and I suggest to add Miniconda3 install location to PATH variable.
-You may to rerun ~/.bashrc or logout/login to get net path settings
+You may to rerun ~/.bashrc or logout/login to get net path settings:

 ```
 source ~/.bashrc